Motorcycle Gear: What Our Guides Use and Trust (2025)

 HELMETS

 Our preferred lids are open-faced 3/4 helmets for a variety of reasons.
-Because we travel at slower speeds due to the nature of the roads, ventilation is a big factor.
-Full-faced and modular helmets don’t flow enough air for hot days on small tracks.
-We do recommend “adventure” or “dual sport” helmets for those wanting more protection without sacrificing ventilation.
+Since we travel at slower speeds due to the nature of the roads, ventilation is a big factor in warm months.
+Full-faced and modular helmets don’t often flow enough air for hot days on small tracks.
+We also recommend “adventure” or “dual sport” helmets for those wanting more protection without sacrificing ventilation.

 • Biltwell Bonanza: Superb quality.
 Extremely comfortable.
-One of our favorite and most well-worn helmets.
+One of our favorite and most well-worn helmets by our staff and travelers.
+For those who like retro styling, it’s a great option.

 Boots